DLBronson/vscode-custom-css/README.md

 Which left the master cam file full of redundant and or unnecessary toolpath, cutters and worst of all, unnecessary origins

 I decided to reprogram the part I'm just trying to send a message I'm sorry

+The program now uses a single centralized origin which makes the setup much faster for the machinist and gives them a single origin to manage rather than six different origins with some of those origins almost impossible to pick up